 In a three-part series, we’ll describe the way private companies, like Apple, both properly and improperly use differential privacy tools.
 We’ll explain how companies can adopt differential privacy tools responsibly and how lawmakers can respond appropriately.

 In this first post, we’ll look at what differential privacy is and how it works.
 In the second, we’ll explore the issues that make it complicated, in Apple’s case and beyond, and address some common misunderstandings.
-Finally, in part three, we’ll look at the ways differential privacy is used in practice and what responsible use and regulation might look like.
+Finally, in part three, we’ll look at the ways differential privacy is used in practice and what responsible use might look like.

 What is differential privacy?